 - (c) An ex parte application to employ accountant combined with application to pay compensation may be allowed without further application or notice and hearing, under this rule, when the compensation will not exceed \$300 per annum and employment will not exceed three years. - (1) In chapter 7 cases, the trustee may make an ex parte application to employ combined with application to compensate an accountant for the estate for the purpose of tax preparation and accounting services, without further notice or hearing if it limits payment to less than \$300 per year for each year's tax returns payable at the completion of a return, and which employment shall be for no longer than three years; - (2) This ex parte procedure is available only where no earlier application to employ an accountant has been made and no later applications are contemplated by the trustee; - (3) The trustee must indicate to the court that the administration of the estate is expected to be completed within three years; and - (4) Employment beyond tax preparation and attendant accounting services where compensation in excess of \$300 per year or a duration longer than three years is sought requires separate applications to employ and for compensation with notice to all creditors and other parties in interest under FED.
 R. BANKR.
-P. 2016 and BLR 2016-1. - (d) Service of applications to employ professionals is governed by BLR 9003-1.
+P. 2016 and BLR 2016-1. - (d) Applications to retain special counsel in an individual chapter 7, 11, 12 or 13 case for the purpose of prosecuting a tort claim must be filed in a form as published on the Court's website.
+The proposed form of order must also be on a form as published on the Court's website.
+Leave from this BLR 2014-1(d) must be sought by a separate motion. - (e) Service of applications to employ professionals is governed by BLR 9003-1.